curiosityexplorer/syntheticdata/README.md

 	* Bucket Content: Verification of the number of generated images stored in the OCI bucket.

 By following these steps, the notebook successfully trains a GAN to generate synthetic images and manages the data storage and retrieval process using Oracle Cloud Infrastructure.

+---
+## Conclusion
+Synthetic data offers immense potential for improving healthcare research and patient outcomes, but it requires careful consideration of biases, privacy, and regulatory challenges.
+Establishing a digital chain of custody and implementing privacy-preserving techniques like differential privacy are crucial for ensuring data integrity and security.
+Collaborative efforts between healthcare providers, researchers, regulatory agencies, and technology developers are essential to develop comprehensive guidelines and best practices for the responsible use of synthetic data in healthcare.
+By addressing these challenges and fostering transparency, synthetic data can be a powerful tool in advancing medical research, optimizing treatment plans, and improving patient care while protecting privacy and maintaining ethical standards.